|

 The heather copes ok with the Atlantic weather, just!

-Wonderful angled rock formations tilted by great tectonic forces!
+Wonderful angled rock formations tilted by great tectonic forces as we head for Sybil Head!

 An Irish navel boat passes below Sybil Head (a fishery protection vessel I assume?)

-Wild flowers, like the heather, can survive the fierce Atlantic ocean weather.
+Wild flowers, including heather, can survive the fierce Atlantic ocean weather.

-Looking south to the beach and the few houses at Ferriters Cove on the far right and Smerwick Harbour on the left.
+Looking south to the beach and the few houses at Ferriters Cove on the far right and the bay of Smerwick Harbour on the left.

 Looking north-east from the old fort (Tur Comhartha).